Hawaiʻi Health Data Warehouse

 Previous Report Highlights

-The 2021 data from the Behavioral Risk Factor Surveillance System (BRFSS) has been released on HHDW.org and HawaiiHealthMatters.org!
-This year on HHDW.org, you’ll notice that...
+The 2022 data from the Behavioral Risk Factor Surveillance System (BRFSS) have been released on HHDW.org and HawaiiHealthMatters.org.
+Explore data on health-related risk behaviors, chronic...